-We performed univariable and multivariable two-sample MR to jointly assess the effect BMI and T2D on socioeconomic outcomes.
-We used overlapping genome-wide significant single nucleotide polymorphisms for BMI and T2D as instrumental variables.
+We carried out univariate and multivariate two-sample MR to jointly assess the effect BMI and T2D on socioeconomic outcomes.
+We used overlapping genome-wide significant single nucleotide polymorphisms (SNPs) for BMI and T2D as instrumental variables.
 Their causal impact on household income and regional deprivation was assessed using summary-level data from the UK Biobank.